 Below: Note how the upper leaves are very 'grass-like' and also note the appendages on the styles of the disc florets.

-Notes: This plant is indigenous to the Garden area.
-Eloise Butler catalogued it on Sept 6, 1907.
+Notes: Grass-leaved Goldenrod is indigenous to the Garden area.
+Eloise Butler catalogued it on Sept.
+6, 1907.
+She also planted it in 1923 and 1932.
 It is native to most counties in Minnesota except the very SE Corner.
 Within North America it is widespread, appearing in most of the U.S. except the SW states, and Texas, Florida, Georgia, Arkansas, Nebraska and Kansas.
 In Canada it is known in all the southern Provinces except Labrador.

 There are two species of Euthamia found in Minnesota, E. graminifolia and The Great Plains Goldenrod, E. gymnospermoides.
 The latter species is much less widespread, mostly found in the metro and SE counties and a few counties in the SW.
 That species has more lanceolate leaves that are prominently gland-dotted and the flower clusters occupy more of the total plant height - 35 to 60%.